StellaWava/StellaWava.github.io/index.md

 [View code and other results on Github](https://github.com/StellaWava/CSC-525-Project/tree/main)

-##  What about Alternative fuel Stations and fuel Distribution in USA, North America?
+## DATA ENGINEERING & MINING
 ---
-### Project Brief
+### What about Alternative fuel Stations and fuel Distribution in USA, North America?

 The Alternative Fuels Data Center (AFDC) maintains collects and stores data on alternative fueling stations near you or on a route, and more.
 In this project, I explore this data and derive meaningful information through a using cluster algorithm that can provide you insights to inform your car fuel model purchase or driving decisions, not excluding business cases.